FlazeFy/MyRide-Laravel/README.md

 ## 🎯 Product Overview
 - **Manage Vehicle**
 You can add your vehicle details such as brand, type, category, and other specifications.
-Based on this data, you can track fuel consumption, set service or cleaning schedules, and much more.
+Based on this data, you can track fuel consumption, set service or washing schedules, and much more.

 - **Assign Driver**
 Easily assign drivers to specific vehicles and monitor their usage, making it ideal for families, teams, or fleet operations.